Documentation

 Next generation available: <End-date>

-To force a restart, add the force argument to the query, as in: generateSitemap(force: true).
-Be aware that this will cancel the previous process.
+To force a restart, add the force argument to the query, as in generateSitemap(force: true).
+This will cancel the previous process.

-10. Check the sitemap generated for the current workspace you are working on by accessing https://{workspace}--{account}.myvtex.com/sitemap.xml on your browser.
-Notice that if your store is a cross-border one, you will first see an index containing a website's sitemap for each locale.
+10. Check the sitemap generated for the current workspace you're working on by accessing https://{workspace}--{account}.myvtex.com/sitemap.xml on your browser.
+Keep in mind that if you have a cross-border store, you’ll first see an index with a sitemap for each locale.

-Notice that different .xml files are generated according to their entity type (product, category, subcategory, user routes, brand, and department) and that each .xml file supports a maximum of 5k routes.
+Different .xml files are generated based on their entity type (product, category, subcategory, user routes, brand, and department), and each .xml file supports a maximum of 5k routes.

-11. If you are happy with the results, run vtex promote to promote your workspace and include your sitemap in your master workspace.
+11. If you're happy with the results, run vtex promote to promote your workspace and include your sitemap in your master workspace.

-Once you promoted your workspace, no further actions are needed on your part: you are ready to check out your store's sitemap by accessing https://{account}.myvtex.com/sitemap.xml on your browser.
+Once you’ve promoted your workspace, no further actions are needed on your part: you’re ready to check the store sitemap by accessing https://{account}.myvtex.com/sitemap.xml on your browser.

 Advanced configuration